▶ DMSO The Horse vs — a 6-minute, plain-English explainer.

 Interstitial cystitis — FDA-approved + a 2025 meta-analysis of 554 patients

-Cancer Care, Vet & as a Carrier
+Cancer Care, Vet & Carrier (US)

 Chemo-leak rescue, equine swelling (FDA Domoso), the Pennsaid delivery base — real, used daily